 Se habla español.
-Las Vegas immigration and criminal defense attorney Alexander Vail brings to Las Vegas Defense Group invaluable insight from behind enemy lines: During his prior clerkship with the Clark County District Attorney's Office's Appeals Unit, he learned firsthand how the state builds cases against defendants.
+Nevada immigration attorney Alexander Vail brings to Las Vegas Defense Group invaluable insight from behind enemy lines: During his prior clerkship with the Clark County District Attorney's Office's Appeals Unit, he learned firsthand how the state builds cases against defendants.
 Now Alexander uses this insider information to craft a proactive defense and stay one step ahead of the D.A.

 An Army ROTC Distinguished Military Graduate, Alexander earned magna cum laude honors from the University of Miami School of Law.
-There he earned placement in Order of the Coif, served as student attorney at removal proceedings in the Immigration Clinic, and was first in his class several times, including in immigration law.
+There he earned placement in Order of the Coif, served as a student attorney at removal proceedings in the Immigration Clinic, and was first in his class several times, including in immigration law.
 Following prestigious externships with the Broward County Public Defender's Office and an Eleventh Court of Appeals judge, Alexander was selected as an attorney advisor for the Office of the Chief Immigration Judge, Executive Office for Immigration Review, of the U.S. Department of Justice.

 Alexander has extensive experience in all stages of criminal and immigration cases, at both the trial and appellate levels.
 He is a tireless researcher and writer as well as a skilled negotiator and litigator.
 Las Vegas Defense Group is proud to have Alexander as part of its team.
 He brings an insatiable passion for safeguarding the rights and championing the cause of his immigration and criminal defense clients.
 Alexander is also licensed to practice law in Florida.